JCKawin/Space_Shooter/README.md

 This projects is a 2D game of shooting the space rocks from a space ship

 This is Made by the Team இனிழ் association with Paperbucket .
-JCKawin , JosephDaniel , JaiSuriyaa (paperbucket)
+JCKawin , JosephDaniel , JaiSuriyaa

 In order to run this game :